 (+) (-) (+/-) (0) M1, M2 , , , , , L1 IR2 6.
 Support reduced speed limits in the city centre and residential areas of the city.
 PHH1, PHH2, All other PHH3 SEOs M1, M2 7.
 Promote accessibility for people with disabilities and people with reduced mobility and have regard to best PHH1, PHH2 All other practice guidance from the National Disability Authority (NDA).
 M1, M2 SEOs 8.
 Promote a permeable urban and suburban environment in accordance with best practice guidance as PHH1, PHH2 All other provided for in Permeability a Best Practice Guide (NTA 2015) and implement permeability schemes in M1, M2 SEOs existing areas where appropriate, permeability proof proposed developments and endeavour to retain L1 existing local links with enhancements where needed.
 9. Support national policy and guidance with regard to protection of the National Road network including the PHH1, PHH3 All other strategic function of the TEN-T core and comprehensive network.
 Development objectives will be in M1, M2 SEOs accordance with the DOECLG Spatial Planning and National Roads Guidelines (2012).
-Policy 4.7 G alway Port .
-1. Support proposals for development and extension of port facilities and an extension of the rail line to the PHH1 All other port, which are of strategic importance to the City and the northern and western region.
-M1, M2 SEOs Policy 4.8 Lo ow Emission Infrastructure 1.
+Policy 4.7 (Galway Port 1.
+Support proposals for development and extension of port facilities and an extension of the rail line to the PHH1 All other port, which are of strategic importance to the City and the northern and western region.
+M1, M2 SEOs Policy 4.8 l ow Emission Infrastructure 1.
 Support the development of low emission fuel infrastructure and associated technologies.
 All SEOs 2.
 Support and facilitate the switch to Electric Vehicles through supporting the expansion of the Electric vehicle M1, M2 All other charging network at appropriate locations within the city in association with relevant agencies and PHH1 SEOs stakeholders.
-Section 4.8 Specific Objectives Public Trans 1.
+Section 4.8 Specific Objectives Public Tran sport 1.
 Implement traffic management and infrastructural changes to facilitate the provision of the 'Cross City Link' PHH1 All other as part of the Galway Transport Strategy (GTS) and support any additional land requirements where deemed C2, C3 SEOs necessary through design along the associated routes and acknowledge that the objective to deliver the M1, M2 Cross City Link and associated traffic management and infrastructural changes has priority over other S2, S4 objectives including land use zoning objectives along identified routes, where they are in accordance with L1 the proper planning and sustainable development of the area.
-2. Implement traffic management and infrastructural changes to facilitate the development of a public bus PHH1 All other
+2. Implement traffic management and infrastructural changes to facilitate the development of a public bus PHH1 All other network in accordance with the Galway Transport Strategy (GTS) and support any additional land M1, M2 1 SEOs 1